programminghistorian/jekyll/en/lessons/wikidata-for-historical-research.md

 difficulty: 2
 activity: sustaining
 topics: [lod, metadata]
-abstract: Wikidata is the world's most popular collaborative knowledge base.
-This lesson introduces its structure and describes a path into its content.
-The lesson shows several ways to query its data and points out some virtues of the ways it structures historical information.
+abstract: This lesson introduces Wikidata and its underlying data structure.
+It shows how to navigate and query Wikidata using the Query Builder and SPARQL, and how its data model can be used to explore historical data.
 avatar_alt: Abstract geometric composition on a grid, with overlapping squares and rectangles in a pattern resembling a mosaic or chart.
 doi: 10.46430/phen0133
 ---